 “Welcome to our island.
 My name is Kanoa.
 You seem a little confused and frightened by our homecoming celebration.
 May I ask why?”

 “Why yes.
 This is how we always greet our Chief when she returns home after being away from the island for so long.”

 Bob was really confused now,

 “Chief!?
 You must mean Lua, our chef?”

 “No, I mean Chief Luana!
 She has been traveling with you and now she is back home.
 We missed her greatly and are celebrating her return.
 Who is this ‘Chef Lua’?”

-The young islander went on to explain that Chief Luana is the elected leader of the tens of thousands of people that call the large island their home.
+After a long silence, the young islander patiently explained to us that Chief Luana is the elected leader of the tens of thousands of people that call the large island their home.
 Her name, Luana, means ‘content’ or ‘happy’ in Hawaiian.
 She was chosen by the people to be their leader because she was the most knowledgeable, the most generous, and the most joyful person on the island.
-He went on to paint a fascinating picture of how our masterfully veiled crewmate viewed the world and her role in it.
+He went on to paint a fascinating picture of how our masterfully veiled crewmate viewed the world and some of what he had learned from her.

 “Chief Luana has taught us many things.
 And one of the most important is this: True freedom lies in consuming lightly, sharing much, and mastering the art of lifelong learning — because it is culture and knowledge that build better, freer societies, not riches.”